BlackSite: Area 51: Development

 The game uses Midway's modified Unreal Engine 3.
 This allows for more realistic graphics and effects, such as having rain bounce off the player's weapon.
 Many destructible objects are featured, but most of the environment is not alterable.
 On May 11, 2007, a demo for the Xbox 360 was released on the Xbox Live Marketplace.
 A second demo was released onto Xbox Live Marketplace, a week after the game's release.
 The game was in development for two years.

 Reception

-The game received mixed or average reviews on all platforms according to video game review aggregator Metacritic.
+The game received mixed or average reviews on all platforms according to video game review aggregator website Metacritic.

 On November 29, 2007, Harvey Smith, the game's designer, came out publicly to announce how ruined the game's development schedule was.
 He claimed the schedule caused the low reviews due to the fact they were not able to test the game properly.
 He lost his job at Midway soon after making this comment.